How do I surrender a cat to you?

 Do you have free or low cost vet care?

 Kittens get adopted very quickly.
 We try to post them on our Petfinder page once we get to know their personalities and needs, but coming to see what we have or giving us a call might be best.
-Depending on their personality and situation, kittens under 6 months old either go home as a bonded pair (2 kittens) or must have a cat friend at home for them to play with.
+Depending on their personality and situation, kittens under 6 months old either go home as a pair (2 kittens) or must have a cat friend at home for them to play with.
 We rarely do single kittens, they are very social and need a friend!
 Our kittens are only ready to go home once they have been fixed and are healed and healthy, so expect them to be at least 12 weeks of age.

 How much is it to adopt a cat?
 What should I bring?